47degrees/arrow-slides/src/main/arrow-meta.md

 [Raquel]

-During analysis the tree gets transformed into a tree of descriptors which have a reference to their original AST element.
+During analysis, the tree gets transformed into a tree of descriptors which have a reference to their original AST element.
 These descriptors can be used during codegen to render the code, or to build IDE tooling.

 ---